 We've had some fantastic pledges of support.
 The video we've included here has been created by some of the villagers to help explain what the Church means to us and why we want it to be our community hub.

-If you’d like to discuss any of this with some of the Trustees, please don’t hesitate to either send us an email or come and have a chat (in a socially distanced way of course!) with us.
+If you’d like to discuss any of this with some of the Trustees, please don’t hesitate to either send us an email or come and have a chat with us - we are always happy to have an excuse to get some biscuits out and the kettle on to talk about the project!

 The North side of the Church